 - Carry-Back loans

-In a "carry back" mortgage, the seller agrees to loan you some of his home equity to help you get your down payment funds.
-The buyer finances most of the purchase price with a traditional mortgage program and borrows the remaining funds from the seller.
-Usually you will pay a slightly higher rate with the loan from the seller.
+In a "carry back" agreement, the seller commits to lend you part of his own equity to assist you with your down payment money.
+The buyer funds most of the purchase price through a traditional mortgage program and borrows the remainder from the seller.
+Often, this form of second mortgage will have higher interest.

-The feeling of accomplishment will be the same, no matter how you manage to come up with the down payment.
-Your new home will be worth it!
+The satisfaction will be the same, no matter how you manage to get together the down payment.
+Your brand new home will be your reward!

 Need to talk about down payments?
 Call us: 5623200510.